-If overtime and minus hours are recorded based on the work schedule of the employee, an overview appears in the attendance view under the tab Attendance of the employee profile.
+If overtime and deficit hours are recorded based on the work schedule of the employee, an overview appears in the attendance view under the tab Attendance of the employee profile.

 The individual values are composed as follows:

-If you would like to compensate overtime financially, select the option Pay Out.
-You can then enter the number of hours to be paid out, the payment rate and the calculation factor.
-Personio will suggest a default rate based on the employee’s current monthly salary.
+- In the Pay out window, enter the number of hours to be paid out, the hourly rate and the calculation factor.

-The hourly rate is calculated from the following formula:
+The hourly rate is calculated with the following formula:

 Fixed salary x 3 / 13 / department’s weekly hours (fixed salary x 3 months / 13 weeks / department’s weekly hours)

-Once you have saved your settings, the respective employee will see the financial overtime compensation in their Salary tab.
+- Click on Submit to perform the change.
+The respective employee will see the financial overtime compensation in their Salary tab.

-The factor is calculated from the following formula:
+The conversion factor is calculated with the following formula:

 8 / x = factor (with x being the number of hours required for one day of leave)